 How to serve it

 This chocolate loaf cake makes a great lunchbox dessert or snack, but you can also dress it up.
-Serve it with vanilla bean ice cream, cookie ice cream, cardamom ice cream or spiced chai ice cream and summer berries, and you can also drizzle it with salted caramel sauce if you prefer!
+Serve it with vanilla bean ice cream, dark chocolate ice cream, cookie ice cream, cardamom ice cream or spiced chai ice cream and summer berries, and you can also drizzle it with salted caramel sauce if you prefer!

 Chocolate loaf cake